barlog-m/spt-andern/README.md

 `mapDisableRaiderConvertToPmc` disable converting raiders to PMC.

-`mapDisablePmcBackpackWeapon` disable chance that PMC can have extra weapon in their backpack.

-`mapDisableEmissaryPmcBots` disable chance that PMC can have any type of accounts other than user (purple, green names etc).

 `mapPmcBrainsConfig` if enabled brainc chances for PMC load from `config/pmc.json`

 ## Other settings

+`disablePmcBackpackWeapon` disable chance that PMC can have extra weapon in their backpack.

+`disableEmissaryPmcBots` disable chance that PMC can have any type of accounts other than user (purple, green names etc).

 `disableSeasonalEvents` disables all seasonal events like halloween etc.